Levelling up your Muay Thai game: Training camp in Phuket, Thailand

 What stands out:

-• They explicitly mention: “prepare for competitions abroad or fight take parts in fights in Thailand” which shows they cater to fighters aiming to compete, not just casual training.
-Phuket Fight Club+1
+• They explicitly mention: “prepare for competitions abroad or fight in Thailand" shows they cater to fighters aiming to compete, not just casual training.

 Tip / Consideration: